 A modern and highly fashionable way to use this natural element, wood panelling needn’t be reserved for Victorian homes.
 Have it painted in a green colour too, and you get a double whammy of that ‘outdoor-indoor’ feeling.

-Focus your efforts into a key theme and use those elements in creative ways, and you’ll not only have a unique home but one you really love too.
+Focus your efforts on a key theme.
+Use those elements in creative ways, and you’ll not only have a unique home but one you really love too.